 Three reading rooms offer you a variety of study spaces:

-Books on study skills are in section N in the Lower Library lobby, along with the welfare collection.
 There is also a dedicated Graduate Study Room elsewhere in College.

 The Library is self-service.
 To borrow, choose 'Borrow & Renew' at the self-service machine in the entrance corridor, scan your University Card, and place the books on the pad.
 You may take the books once the computer has registered the loan.

 Books can be borrowed until the end of each term or for the vacation.
 You will receive an automatic reminder when your books are due for return or renewal.
 To return books, choose 'Return' at the self-service machine, place the books on the pad, then leave them on the shelving trolley.

 Note that if you pass a book to another student in college, you are still responsible for it.

 Library Assistant is our online guide to library services for new undergraduate students.
 It is adapted to work on smartphones and tablets so you can access it anywhere.
 You can use Library Assistant to -

 Readers with disabilities, and prospective students, are invited to contact the Librarian to discuss support in using the Library.
 A guide to access to the College buildings is available on the main College website.